 The above comments are general and reflect my opinions.
 However no financial product is right or wrong in every case.
 Before making any financial or investment decision it is best to review your specific situation.
 Consult your financial advisor if you work with one.

-Please feel free to contact me with questions about any financial products you may be considering or to address your investment and financial planning advice needs.
+Please feel free to contact me with questions about any financial products you may be considering or to address your investment and financial planning questions.

 Do-it-yourselfers check out morningstar.com to analyze your investments and to get a free trial for their premium services.
 Check out an online service like Personal Capital to manage all of your accounts all in one place.
 Please check out our Resources page for a variety of services and tools that might be useful to you.